Panhead Vs. Shovelhead: Core Difference Overview

 The displacement capacity is essential for motorcycle engines.
 An engine can generate more power with a higher displacement rate.
 So, we should look at the displacement rate of the Shovelhead and Panhead engines.

-1. Panhead E and EL are two of the smaller engines.
+• Panhead E and EL are two of the smaller engines.
 These two engines have 61 cubic inches of displacement capacity.

-2. Panhead engines’ F and FL series are slightly larger than the E and EL series.
+• Panhead engines‘ F and FL series are slightly larger than the E and EL series.
 Their displacement capacity was 74 cubic inches.

 As the information shows, Panhead has two different series.
 The F and FL series were larger, so they had more energy.
+On the contrary, Harley Shovelhead engines were larger than both versions of the Panhead engines.

 Shovelhead Engines:

-Over the year, Shovelhead engines had different horsepower ratings.
+Over the years, Shovelhead engines had different horsepower ratings.
 It varied from 60HP to 66HP during its entire timeline.

 • From 1966 to 1969, Shovelhead engines had 66HP capacity with 5600RPM.
 These engines were GLH versions.

-• The engine capacity decreased to 62HP from 1970, and it continued till 1978.
+• The engine capacity decreased to 62HP in 1970 and continued till 1978.
 It has a 5400RPM rating at that time.

 • Harley further reduced the power of their Shovelhead engines to 60HP.
 The engines from 1978 to 1980 had 60HP.
 However, consumers didn’t like the continuous decrease in engine power.